mypaint/mypaint/BUILDING.md

 ## Migration from SCons

-We've just moved the build system from SCons for portability reasons, and things may be a bit rough in comparison.
+We've moved the build system from SCons for portability reasons, and things may be a bit rough in comparison.
 If you have an old installation managed by SCons, please uninstall it before installing with `setup.py`.

+> The SCons files are no longer present in the repository, checkout
+> a revision older than `87ec2b3df30f07387a1d` to access them.

 Real Pythonistas™ might expect `pip` to work.
 It doesn't, not yet:
 MyPaint has way too many support files that have to be in special